boostorg/hof/README.md

 Documentation
 -------------

-The documentation is built using mkdocs.
-Mkdocs can be easily installed by using `pip`:
+The documentation is built using Sphinx.
+First, install the requirements needed for the documentation using `pip`:

-    pip install mkdocs
+    pip install -r doc/requirements.txt

-Then the docs can be built using these commands:
+Then html documentation can be generated using `sphinx-build`:

-    python setup.py
-    mkdocs build
+    sphinx-build -b html doc/ doc/html/

 The final docs will be in the `doc/html` folder.